suyash2702/Rajiv-Py-SMS/README.md

     # Wow!!!, your sms has been sent...

-for the above sending command, the message sent will be look like
+for the above sending command, the message sent will look like

     7411129611:
     Have a nice day and night...